dinkarr/Library-Managment-System/README.md

 ## Contributing

 If you would like to contribute to this project, feel free to fork the repository, create a branch, and submit a pull request.
 Please follow the guidelines for writing clear commit messages and well-documented code.

-## Acknowledgements

-- Thanks to everyone who contributed to the development and testing of this project.